Woolcock Institute of Medical Research: History and facilities

-The institute was founded in 1981 by then Prof. Ann Woolcock, a professor of respiratory medicine/science at the Sydney Medical School and was originally called the Institute of Respiratory Medicine.
-The Institute was renamed in memory of Woolcock in 2002 after her passing in 2001.
+The institute was founded in 1981 by Ann Woolcock, a professor of respiratory medicine/science at the Sydney Medical School and was originally called the Institute of Respiratory Medicine.
+It was renamed for Woolcock in 2002 after she died in 2001.
 The research institute has collaborative agreements with the Hunter Area Health Service, the University of Newcastle, and Liverpool, Concord and Royal North Shore Hospitals.

-Originally, the Woolcock Institute of Medical Research was located within the Royal Prince Alfred Hospital in Camperdown before it was relocated to a custom-built building in Glebe in 2008.
-In addition to research facilities, including offices, "wet-lab" laboratories and sleep laboratories, there are also consulting rooms for doctors' clinics.
+Originally the Woolcock Institute of Medical Research was located within the Royal Prince Alfred Hospital in Camperdown before it was relocated to a custom-built building in Glebe in 2008.